 Methods of Assessment

 We try to include a wide variety of assessment methods throughout our programmes.
-Types of formative (non-credit bearing) assessment include individual tutorials, on-site visits, group discussions, written and oral feedback on essays.
-Our Summative (credit-bearing) assessments include research essays, case studies, group projects, individual projects, placement assessment (portfolios, reflections), book reviews, a limited number of module examinations, and a research dissertation.
+Types of formative (non-credit bearing) assessment include class presentations, essay outlines, online forums, and group presentations, with feedback on these through individual tutorials, on-site visits, group discussions, individual tutorials, or written and oral feedback on essays.
+Our Summative (credit-bearing) assessments include research essays, case studies, group projects, individual projects, personal reflections, book reviews, a limited number of module examinations, and a research dissertation.

 Teaching and Learning Methods

 NTC offers small class sizes, with classes ranging from 5 to 35 students.
-Most classes run in a weekly format (Monday to Wednesday in Manchester and Tuesday and Thursday in Glasgow), and are complemented by one-week intensive sessions in September, January and May at our Manchester campus.
+Most classes run in a weekly format (usually Monday to Wednesday), though students can take selected classes in short intensive sessions in January and May.

-Students will receive a minimum of 360 (including placements) credits while on this course.
+Students will receive a minimum of 360 credits while on this course.

 Modules & Placements